 - Eliminating achievement and opportunity gaps

 Through the years, the Boston School Reform Project (BSR) at MAC has had several key accomplishments.
 After years and years of advocacy and work with Latina parents in East Boston, we were successful in getting the school district to add a new two-way bilingual school to help address the inequities of how immigrant families and ELL students access these types of programs.
-The new two-way bilingual school will open in September 2014 and is a victory for the children and families of East Boston.
-We continue to provide ongoing support and leadership training to the parents who led advocacy efforts for the new dual language school in their community.
-In 2012 MAC supported the BPS pilot summer program, Heritage Academy, which was been extended through the school year as a Saturday program due to its success.
-During the planning of the program MAC helped to ensure that the voice of parents was heard throughout the process.
-In 2009, MAC worked with BPON and other core groups to form Boston United for Students coalition to give community voice to the BPS-BTU contract negotiations.
+The new two-way bilingual school opened in September 2014 and is a victory for the children and families of East Boston.
+We continue to provide ongoing support and leadership training to the parents who led advocacy efforts for the dual language school in their community.
+In 2012 MAC supported the BPS pilot summer program, Heritage Academy, which was extended through the school year as a Saturday program due to its success.
+During the planning of the program, MAC helped to ensure that the voice of parents was heard throughout the process.
+In 2009, MAC worked with BPON and other core groups to form the Boston United for Students coalition to give community voice to the BPS-BTU contract negotiations.